UBC-SBME/Coding-Bootcamp/LESSON2/1. Tool Installation/README.md

 IntelliJ IDEA is a fantastic Java development tool and is what we will use for the creation of programs both in this course and in CPEN 221.
 It has fantastic built-in tools for debugging, dealing with git, and code writing.

-There are two options.

-1. Goto [this link](https://www.jetbrains.com/idea/), click the big blue download button and download the community version of IntelliJ
-2. Goto [this link](https://www.jetbrains.com/idea/), click the big blue download button, and download the ultimate version of IntelliJ, and then go to [this link](https://www.jetbrains.com/community/education/#students) and apply for a student license.
+1. Goto [this link](https://www.jetbrains.com/idea/), click the big blue download button, and download the ultimate version of IntelliJ, and then go to [this link](https://www.jetbrains.com/community/education/#students) and apply for a student license.

-Option 1 is certainly quicker, but option 2 will give you access to all of Jet Brains' various IDEs.
-In particular, they have a fantastic python IDE that has some key features locked behind a paywall that option 2 will alleviate.
-Other than that, the download page for IntelliJ lists what extra features the ultimate version has.
-See if they are worthwhile, and make your decision based on that.
-If you want to try website development on your own time, the ultimate addition does have some fantastic features for that!
+This will give you access to all of Jet Brains' various IDEs.
+In particular, they have a fantastic python IDE that has some key features locked behind a paywall.
+There was once a free community version but it seems to have been removed.

 ## TROUBLESHOOTING